 For other veterans, the reasons to leave may be based on injuries received while in service preventing them from continuing.
 Another problem may be relating to psychological trauma as a result of their time in the difficult and tense conflicts.

-Making A Career Change After The Military
+Career Change After The Military

 Moving on from the military can leave a huge gap in the lives of many people.
 Having spent years in a regimented institution with a very strict routine, to suddenly go from a life that is mapped out for you to nothing, can make veterans feeling rudderless and lacking grounding in their lives.